doug-wade/yodel/README.md

 Note that to end the mocha and test tasks, you have to manually interrupt the selenium standalone process  (ctrl + c)

 # TODOs:
+0.)
+Don't blow away the logs or db on deploy
 1.)
 Search box
 2.)
 Contact us - Google docs integration
 3.)
 Fix Portfolios